What is leadership development?

-Step 3: Audit your current leadership against the criteria
+3. Audit your current leadership against the criteria

 Once you’ve agreed on a set of leadership qualities, you can compare your current crop of leaders against them.

 However, you should compare leaders’ scores against the top 10% surveyed, or a high industry benchmark, in order for leaders to feel motivated to go further.
-By just looking at average scores, there’s a risk leaders might be lulled into thinking they don’t need to do very much to succeed.
+By just looking at average scores, there’s a risk that leaders might be lulled into thinking they don’t need to do very much to succeed.

-Step 4: Plan and implement a wider leadership development program
+4. Plan and implement a wider leadership development program

 Even after 30 years, the most popular structure for leadership development programs remains the 70-20-10 rule.
 That is:

-70% on-the-job learning, with challenging assignments and opportunities
+- 70% on-the-job learning, with challenging assignments and opportunities

-20% mentoring, where other leaders share their expertise
+- 20% mentoring, where other leaders share their expertise

-Step 5: Create personal development plans with leaders
+5. Create personal development plans with leaders

-If you’re lucky to have extremely talented leaders, emphasise the importance of building on strengths.
+If you’re lucky to have talented leaders, emphasise the importance of building on strengths.
 Standing still means getting overtaken at some point, so leaders should focus on remaining at the top of their field and being a beacon for other employees in their organisation.

 Like any program, you need to measure its effectiveness and the ROI.
 But also remember that for leaders, autonomy and trust are two of the key drivers to job satisfaction.
 So how do you meld the two requirements of trusting leaders and monitoring their progress?